 A few years ago, I read Principles by Ray Dalio, and I became enamored with the concept of codifying my own.
-So, I borrowed the idea and started noting them down.
+So I started noting them down.

-This list—pieced together over the past few years—reflects what I believe are some of the most important principles for product managers.
-I can’t claim credit for inventing these; they are the summation of what I’ve learned through experience, coaching, and osmosis.
-This list wouldn’t exist if not for the incredible people I’m fortunate to work with and from whom I’ve learned so much.
+Pieced together over the past few years, this list reflects what I believe are some of the most important principles for product managers.
+I can’t take credit for inventing these.
+They are the summation of what I’ve learned through experience, coaching, and osmosis.

-Product Management is a broad function, so I’ve tried to distill this down to the top 3-4 across 6 categories: These principles are very much a “living” list.
-I don’t intend for this list to be exhaustive—nor does it reflect the entire scope of the product manager role—and these principles will continue to develop over time.
+Product Management is a broad function, so I’ve tried to distill this down to the top 3-4 across 6 categories.
+This isn't exhaustive and it doesn't reflect the entire scope of the role, and I intend for this to be a "living" list that continues to develop over time.

 Leading Your Team

 1. Your team should be able to repeat the vision, goal, and value.
 If your team can’t, you probably haven’t communicated it enough or they aren’t aligned.